xythobuz/OpenRaider/README.md

 Every available command should be listed in the in-game help.
 Just type `help` in the OpenRaider console, which can be activated by default with the backquote key.

+### Tomb Raider Level Editor Font support

+OpenRaider can read Font.pc files used by the TRLE.
+If the fonts glyph positions match the TR4 defaults, only a Font.pc file is required.
+If the positions differ, you also need a [Leikkuri/Cutter](http://trep.trlevel.de/en/downloads.html) preset file (.lps).

+TRLE Font support will automatically be built if SDL2-TTF is not available.
+Just change the font file path in your config file.

+I’ve made [a small writeup on my website](http://xythobuz.de/2014_06_14_trle_font.html) about this.

 ### Wireframe mode colors

 * Red (thick) lines are portal outlines